docker/docs/docker-cloud/cloud-swarm/link-azure-swarm.md

 **Ready to create swarms on Azure?** See [Create a new swarm on Microsoft Azure in Docker Cloud](create-cloud-swarm-azure.md).

-You'll need an SSH key to provide to Docker Cloud during the swarm create process.
+You need an SSH key to provide to Docker Cloud during the swarm create process.
 If you haven't done so yet, check out how to [Set up SSH keys](ssh-key-setup.md).